Single-Slope Roof

 Practical reference values

-• For single-slope roofs, a slope of approximately 5° to 30° is often used, but the minimum permitted slope depends on the specific roofing material and the manufacturer's requirements.
+• For single-slope roofs, a slope of approximately to 30° is often used, but the minimum slope depends on the roofing material and the manufacturer’s requirements.

-• In private construction, rafter spacing is often selected in the range of 40-80 cm.
-The final value depends on loads, timber cross-section, span and insulation width.
+• Rafter spacing is often selected in the range of 400-800 mm.
+The final value depends on loads, span, timber section, and insulation width.

-• A roof overhang is often taken at about 30-60 cm.
-A larger overhang protects the facade better, but increases the requirements for stiffness and fastening details.
+• Roof overhangs are often taken at about 300-600 mm.
+A larger overhang protects the facade better, but increases the requirements for edge stiffness and fastening details.

-• The overlap of roll waterproofing membrane is often taken at about 10-20 cm.
-For low slopes and difficult conditions, a more reliable overlap arrangement is usually required.
+• Roll waterproofing membrane overlap is often taken at about 100-200 mm.
+For low slopes and difficult conditions, a larger overlap is usually used according to the material manufacturer’s instructions.

-• For purchasing timber and roll materials, a practical allowance is usually added for cutting, sorting and local waste.
+• For purchasing timber, membranes, and insulation, it is common to add an allowance for cutting, sorting, and local waste.

 Related European standards

-EN 1991-1-3 Eurocode 1: Actions on structures - Snow loads.
-This document is used to determine snow loads on the roof.
-The calculator does not calculate snow load, but the resulting angle, roof slope length and rafter layout should be checked with this document in mind.
+EN 1991-1-3, Eurocode 1.
+Actions on structures.
+Snow loads.
+This document is used to determine snow loads on roofs.
+The geometric results of the calculator, including the roof slope angle and rafter layout, should be checked with regard to the snow region and roof shape.

-EN 13859-1 Flexible sheets for waterproofing - Underlays for discontinuous roofing.
-This document relates to the properties of underlay waterproofing layers for discontinuous roofing.
-It is important when selecting a membrane, but it does not define the roof slope geometry.
+EN 13859-1, Flexible sheets for waterproofing.
+Underlays for discontinuous roofing.
+This standard relates to the properties of roofing underlay membranes.
+It is important when selecting the waterproofing membrane, but it does not define rafter spacing or roof slope geometry.

 FAQs